Guide to business credit card rewards

 In general, there are three types of business card rewards:

-• Cash back rewards: With a cash back business credit card, you earn back a percentage of each purchase.
-You could redeem cash back as a statement credit to lower your balance.
-And depending on the credit card company, you could cash out rewards via check or bank deposit.
+Cash back rewards: With a cash back business card, you earn back a percentage of each purchase.
+For example, with the Capital One Spark Cash Plus card, you earn unlimited 2% cash back for your business on every purchase—with no preset spending limit1 or category restrictions and no expiration date for the life of the account.
+You can redeem cash back as a statement credit to lower your balance.
+Or, depending on the credit card company, you can cash out rewards via check or bank deposit.

-• Travel rewards: Some business credit cards earn miles for each dollar spent, not just for what you spend on business travel.
-So what you purchase for your business can contribute directly to eligible travel expenses like airfare, hotels or rental cars.
+Travel rewards: Some business credit cards earn miles for each dollar spent—not just for what you spend on business travel.
+So what you purchase for your business can contribute directly to eligible travel expenses, like airfare, hotel bookings or rental cars.
 Many business credit cards also allow you to transfer miles to certain airlines or hotel loyalty programs.

-• Points: Rewards points are credits you earn with each qualifying dollar spent on your business credit card.
-They can be redeemed for discounts on eligible expenses, such as meals, fuel or office supplies.
+Points: Rewards points are credits you earn for each qualifying dollar spent on your business credit card.
+You can redeem them for discounts on eligible expenses, such as meals, fuel or office supplies.

 Keep in mind that the types of rewards you can earn, as well as how and when you earn and redeem them, depend on the terms and conditions of your credit card.

-If you’re unsure which reward type is right for your business needs, consider the following steps:
+If you’re unsure which reward type is right for your business needs, use the following steps:

 1. Consider credit card annual fees

-Some business rewards credit cards have an annual fee, and some don’t.
-In general, cards with higher fees may have better rewards and benefits.
-But you can still earn rewards with business cards without an annual fee.
+Some business rewards credit cards have an annual fee.
+Cards with higher fees typically offer better rewards and benefits—but you can still earn rewards with some business cards that don’t have an annual fee.

 If you don’t mind paying an annual fee, consider a card that comes with benefits that can help offset the fee.